alongal-master/reversi-battle/README.md

 with one or more of your opponent's discs in between, you can "flip" them.

 When this is done, all boxes in between are turned to your color.
-The game ends when the board.
+The game ends when the board is full.
 The team with the most boxes of their color wins the game.

 ## Implementing a Player